Hugh-Kumbi/Cybersecurity-Portfolio/README.md

 ## Discover My Journey 🔍✨

-Welcome to my GitHub portfolio!
-Here, you'll find a collection of projects that reflect my passion for cybersecurity, machine learning, and technology.
-As a driven and dedicated professional, I am committed to applying my skills and experiences to foster innovation and make meaningful contributions to the ever-evolving field of cybersecurity.
+Explore my GitHub portfolio to discover a range of cybersecurity and machine learning projects.
+I'm passionate about leveraging technology to solve real-world problems.

 ## Professional Summary 🛠️📈